22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

     - Threat Name:  Potential Data Repudiation by Keycloak
     - Threat Category:  Repudiation
     - Justification:  Keycloak claims that it did not receive data from a source outside the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.
-    - Existing Mitigations:  Keycloak allows for multiple levels of system logging.
+    - Existing Mitigations:  Keycloak allows for eight levels of system logging.
     - Notable Gap:  None

 - *Threat ID*: 15.